Elkem is constantly seeking ways to reduce energy consumption per produced unit

 In the second method for energy recovery, surplus heat is used to produce electricity.
 The advantage is that electricity can be fed into the power grid.
 The downside is that two thirds of the energy is lost in the transformation.

 Elkem currently uses both methods.
 In Norway, Elkem Thamshavn currently generates around 160 GWh of electricity every year, and Elkem Bjølvefossen has increased its generating capacity from 40 to 80 GWh per year, after the recovery facility upgrade was finished in March 2016.
 At Elkem Carbon in China approximately 35 GWh electricity is recovered annually, and at Elkem Salten, Norway, the new energy recovery plant is expected to be finished later this year.

 Maintaining an intense focus on energy efficiency has made Elkem Thamshavn, Norway and Elkem Chicoutimi, Canada the world’s most energy efficient smelting plants for silicon and ferrosilicon production respectively.

-All Elkem plants in the Silicon Materials, Foundry and Carbon divisions now have energy management systems that comply with ISO 50001.
+Several Elkem sites are certified to ISO 50001 and a number of sites have implemented an energy management system which is aligned with the requirements of ISO 50001.
+On top of that we have quite a few sites with an implemented energy management system, but not necessarily in line with ISO 50001 requirements.
 The process has showed that even small measures, such as better insulation, motor inspections, lighting management, sealing leaks in compressed air systems, and heating and cooling control, can produce substantial savings, even though each individual measure is relatively small compared with the energy consumption of a smelting furnace.
 Potential energy savings of 10 % of auxiliary energy have been identified.